mimmi20/Detector/README.md

 Detector is a simple, PHP- and JavaScript-based browser- and feature-detection library that can adapt to new devices & browsers on its own without the need to pull from a central database of browser information.

 Detector dynamically creates profiles using a browser's _(mainly)_ unique user-agent string as a key.
-Using [Modernizr](http://modernizr.com/) it records the HTML5 & CSS3 features a requesting browser may or may not support. [ua-parser-php](https://github.com/tobie/ua-parser/tree/master/php) is used to collect and record any useful information _(like OS or device name)_ the user-agent string may contain.
+Using [Modernizr](http://modernizr.com/) it records the HTML5 & CSS3 features a requesting browser may or may not support.
+[PHP implementation of ua-parser](https://github.com/ua-parser/uap-php/tree/master) is used to collect and record any useful information _(like OS or device name)_ the user-agent string may contain.

 With Detector a developer can serve the appropriate markup, stylesheets, and JavaScript to a requesting browser without being completely dependent on a front-end-only resource loader nor a browser-detection library being up-to-date.

-The server-side portion of Detector is based upon [modernizr-server](https://github.com/jamesgpearce/modernizr-server) by James Pearce ([@jamespearce](http://twitter.com/#!/jamespearce)) and the browser-detection library [ua-parser-php](https://github.com/tobie/ua-parser/tree/master/php).
+The server-side portion of Detector is based upon [modernizr-server](https://github.com/jamesgpearce/modernizr-server) by James Pearce ([@jamespearce](http://twitter.com/#!/jamespearce)) and the browser-detection library [PHP implementation of ua-parser](https://github.com/ua-parser/uap-php/tree/master).
 Detector utilizes [Modernizr](http://www.modernizr.com/) for its client-side, feature-detection support.

 ## Demo of Detector ##